 Each MNLEND Fellow is required to invest 60 hours towards the development of their competency in understanding and navigating core disability policies, services and systems advocacy engagement.

-Each MN LEND fellow enrolled full-time in a graduate program at the University of Minnesota is required to register and complete the three-credit Disability Policy and Services course (OLPD 5356) offered in the spring semester on Thursdays from 4:40 p.m. - 7:20 p.m. or in the summer semester as an intensive two-week session.
+For MNLEND Fellows enrolled full-time in a graduate program at the University of Minnesota registration in the 3-credit Disability Policy and Services (OLPD 5356) during the spring or summer semester is REQUIRED.
+Details of the course are below.

 For MNLEND Fellows NOT enrolled as a graduate student at the University of Minnesota this requirement can be fulfilled through one of the following options:

 - Enrollment as a continuing education (non-degree seeking) student in the Disability Policy and Services Certificate 12-credit program and registering with self-payment for the Disability Policy and Services course (OLPD 5356*) to receive graduate credit.